wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 6. Set shop name, address, header logo, etc.

 == Changelog ==

+= 2.10.6 =
+* Fix: PHP7.1 compatibility

+= 2.10.5 =
+* Security: Apply escaping to translated strings

+= 2.10.4 =
+* Fix: Billing phone not displaying in Packing Slip when billing address was enabled
+* Fix: Support for special characters on sites without the PHP MB-string module
+* Fix: Don't alter order object when logging document creation for refunds to order notes

+= 2.10.3 =
+* Fix: Secondary address always showed, regardless of setting

+= 2.10.2 =
+* New: Print shipping phone number when available (and enabled in the settings)
+* New: Show inline warning on the settings page when the logo is bigger than 600dpi
+* Fix: Prevent fatal error when trying to log notes to refund orders
+* Fix: MailPoet email compatibility notice
+* Translations: Updated translation template (POT)
+* Translations: Removed bundled translations for language packs available on wordpress.org
+* Marked tested up to WooCommerce 5.9

 = 2.10.1 =
 * Fix: prevent fatal errors if template functions cannot be loaded